TamayoLeivaJ/TamayoLeivaJ/README.md

     <img height="28" width="28" src="https://github.com/TamayoLeivaJ/TamayoLeivaJ/blob/main/Image/logo/rstudio.svg" />
     <img height="28" width="28" src="https://github.com/TamayoLeivaJ/TamayoLeivaJ/blob/main/Image/logo/github.svg" />
   </h3>
-I'm a Ph.D. student in Genetics & Microbiology.
+I have a Ph.D. in Genetics & Microbiology.
 I'm curious about microbial processes of genetic dispersion in their communities.
 I'm a trained microbial ecologist and a pushing data scientist.
 I'm a data-enthusiast focused on data analytics, modeling, and visualization to create and share knowledge and value.
 I'm always eager to learn new topics, techniques, and ways to show through dynamics tools.
 </div>
 <br>
 <div align="center">